TERMS OF SERVICE

 (b) We shall not be a contracting party to any agreements or arrangements entered into by you and any other user of the Services (including without limitation project collaborators or project owners) or other third party.
 You are solely responsible for the execution and/or fulfilment of agreements you enter into.
 We shall not be held responsible for breaches of duty in relation to such agreements.
 If there is a dispute between you and another user of the Services (including without limitation project collaborators or project owners) or other third party, you agree that we assume no responsibility and are under no obligation to become involved.
 You acknowledge and agree that you are solely responsible for any disputes between you and any other user of the Services or other third party that we shall not be involved or in any way responsible for such disputes.

-5.6 Enterprise Memberships.
+5.6 Enterprise and Team Memberships.

-(a) For individuals covered under an enterprise membership, you acknowledge and agree that the administrator of such membership has the right to manage all users granted access to such membership.
+(a) For individuals covered under an enterprise or teams membership, you acknowledge and agree that the administrator of such membership has the right to manage all users granted access to such membership.
 As such, your administrator may review your projects, allocate roles or project owners of projects and suspend or deactivate your account.

 5.7 Notice of Infringement – DMCA Policy